 Why avoid the CBD?

-The CBD is also very busy – especially during weekdays when everyone’s rushing to and from work.
-Even on the weekends the city is a rush of people checking out restaurants and shows.
+The CBD can be very busy – especially during weekdays when everyone’s rushing to and from work.
+Even on weekends, the city is a rush of people checking out restaurants and shows.

 I also don’t think the CBD is very “authentic” Melbourne – it’s not where Melburnians live.
-It’s a place where people go to work, where students study, where tourists flock, so you don’t really get the vibe of what local life is like for people in Melbourne.
+It’s a place where people go to work, where students study and where tourists flock, so you don’t really get the vibe of what local life is like for people in Melbourne.

 Where to stay in Melbourne CBD